NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 <details>
-<summary>What module provides an interface to the optional garbage collector?</summary>
+<summary>4.
+What module provides an interface to the optional garbage collector?</summary>

 >**Answer:**
 > gc